 Ristorante Vittoria has traditional Italian recipes with modern spins on them.
 They also add seasonal fresh ingredients to almost every dish.
 The fish is freshly caught daily and all the meat only comes from local suppliers.
-Make sure to check out the extensive wine list and the pizzeria next door owned by the same people.
+Make sure to check out the extensive wine list and the pizzeria next door, which the same people own.

 Where to Stay in Ravello

 Budget: Hotel Santa Lucia is a small hotel just a 5-minute walk from the beach.
 They have basic rooms as well as suites.
 They have free breakfast every morning and an on-site restaurant and bar.
 Hotel Santa Lucia is only just 3 miles from Amalfi Cathedral.

 Mid-range: Rosa e Valentino is chic, with rooms decorated in all different colors!
 The large windows also make the rooms bright and sunny.
 The hotel is about a 6-minute walk from Villa Rufolo and a 15-minute drive from Duomo di Amalfi.
 Breakfast is included in your price and is made from local ingredients.